odama626/GeoVoice/README.md

 ![dependency status](https://david-dm.org/omarzion/Geovoice.svg)

-- You can add individual points
+- You can add media and mark it on the map
-- Or you can add recordings to regions such as libraries, museums etc..

 ## How to get started:
 1. Fork or download repo